Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: That’s true.
 I’d like to know more about your product before making any decision though.

-Mary: Yes, works.
+Mary: Yes, that works.

 The selling point of this script is the line where you ask about their customer preferences.
 The more questions you ask about their company, the better you’ll be able to help them.
-The second aspect that persuades the buyer is the fact that you aren’t trying to make them change their mind.
+The second aspect that persuades the buyer is the fact that you aren’t trying to make them change their minds.
 Instead, you’re offering different options while respecting their preferences.
 If you tried convincing them against manual documentation, you’d push them away.
 By accepting their needs, you gain their respect as well.

-4. Speaking the Prospect’s Language
+4. Speaking the prospect’s language

 Script 6: